PramodKumarYadav/runwright/README.md

 However, there are two major flaws in this solution and setup.

-### 1. Playwright sharding results into uneven test distribution on runners (in terms of run time)
+### 1. Playwright sharding results into uneven test distribution on runners.

 Playwright sharding distributes tests based on the **total count of tests ([balancing shards](https://playwright.dev/docs/test-sharding#balancing-shards)) and not based on how much time each test takes to complete**.
 Since **sharding is not time aware of every test while distribuing tests on runners**, it results into situations as below.